kamicut/legislators/docs/usage/search.rst

 	&key=value

-If a value contains a space such as ``Beirut I`` it should be `properly encoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
+If a value contains a space it should be `properly encoded <https://en.wikipedia.org/wiki/Percent-encoding>`_.
 As an example, here's the endpoint for all the legislators in ``Beirut I`` that have a mobile phone.

 .. code-block:: none